 Recent homicide and related grave offences cases include:

-- In November 2017 she represented a man accused of causing brain damage to his flat mate by beating him and making a video of drinking the victim’s blood.
+In 2017 she represented a man accused of causing brain damage to his flat mate by beating him and making a video of drinking the victim’s blood.

-- In early 2017 she secured a manslaughter conviction for a man accused of the incredibly brutal murder of a criminal solicitor.
+Also in 2017, she secured a manslaughter conviction for a man accused of the incredibly brutal murder of a criminal solicitor.

-- Also in 2016 she defended a man extradited from Ireland for the murder of his landlord and concealment of his body.
+Also in 2016, she defended a man extradited from Ireland for the murder of his landlord and concealment of his body.
 The accused was a convicted child sex offender who alleged the landlord asked for sex in lieu of rent.

-- She also represented one of 7 young defendants accused of a ferocious gang murder in Hoxton.
+She also represented one of 7 young defendants accused of a ferocious gang murder in Hoxton.

-- She successfully defended in a ‘taking a weapon to the scene’ murder, resulting in acceptable pleas to significantly less serious offences with no life sentence.
+She successfully defended in a ‘taking a weapon to the scene’ murder, resulting in acceptable pleas to significantly less serious offences with no life sentence.

 Sarah is one of the leading silks at the Bar for defending sexual allegations.
 She is counsel of choice for solicitors and those accused of sexual offences because of her proven track record in achieving successful outcomes in all types of cases, from multiple rape allegations to possession of indecent images, and at all stages of proceedings from pre-charge to appeal.